Here they come a-caroling.

 - During Christmas time in Harry Potter and the Philosopher's Stone ghostly carolers are seen roaming the Hogwarts halls, singing a rather eerie song.

-- The first The Addams Family movie also features the family preparing to drop boiling oil on some at start of that film.
+- The first The Addams Family movie opens with the family preparing to drop boiling oil on some carolers at their front door.

 - Played with in Love Actually - a character uses a recording of carol singing so he can spend a couple of minutes using cue cards to let another know how he feels and gain closure for himself on the situation.